 - Escape politely if you're struck with the party bore.

 Although surveys indicate that networking is the predominate source by which jobs are found, you should use several approaches to market yourself.
 The best approach for finding a job is to use all the avenues open to you – at the same time.
-You should network, broadcast to companies, use the classifieds and Internet, and of course you should visit the Career Services Department.
+You should network, broadcast to companies, use the classifieds and Internet, and of course you should visit the Career Connections Center.